frictionlessdata/tableschema-r/README.md

     ##   }
     ## ]

 As we could see our locations are just a strings.
 But it should be geopoints.
-Also Rome's location is not available but it's also just a `N/A` string instead of JavaScript `null`.
+Also Rome's location is not available but it's also just a `N/A` string instead of `null`.
 First we have to infer Table Schema:

 ``` r
 jsonlite::toJSON(table$infer(), pretty = TRUE) # add indentation whitespace to JSON output with jsonlite